Sukanto54cl/ai-school-iom-2025/docs/intro.md

 # AI School 2025

-This page contains training materials for the [AI School at Leibnitz IOM Leipzig](https://aischool.iom-leipzig.de/).
+This page contains training materials for the [AI School at Leibniz IOM Leipzig](https://aischool.iom-leipzig.de/).

 **Note: This page is undery heavy construction**